Mulled wine: In popular culture

 In the 1946 Christmas movie It's a Wonderful Life, after the 293-year old guardian angel Clarence Odbody (traveling with George Bailey to an alternate world if George had not been born) goes to a rough bar.
 And, not knowing what to order since he had not been to a bar in centuries, decides to order, "I was just thinking of a flaming rum punch.
 No, it's not cold enough for that.
 Not nearly cold enough…Wait a minute…wait a minute…Mulled wine, heavy on the cinnamon and light on the cloves.
 Off with you, me lad, and be lively!"

+There is also a German UFA (Universum Film AG) movie called Feuerzangenbowle (1944) with Heinz Rühmann, one of Germany's most popular actors at the time.
+It is based on the novel by the same title from 1933, written by Heinrich Spoerl and directed by Helmut Weiss.
+The film is prefaced with an adapted quote from the novel: "This film is a paean to school, but it is possible that the school will not realize it."
+In it, you can see the actors preparing and drinking Feuerzangenbowle from a big glass bowl.
+The film has become a traditional movie around many German households during Christmas.